 L 3.7“, W 2.42 oz.
 Goldtone with plastic eyes and three rows of glass "feathers" (6-7-5).
 This has far more feathers than similar pieces.
 It has the heft of a vintage piece, nor have I seen another one since I bought this one around 2002.

 Matte enamels on goldtone.
 L 2.7“, W 1.73 oz.
 Unsigned.
 This is one of a class of pendants that are usually enameled in pastel colors or with a matte surface, and which have their backs finished in fine lines or dots.
 These may date from the 1950's and all are scarce.
 This was purchased in response to an email offer in 2002.
+I have since purchased another in browns and white.

 Older enameled pieces, like the previous green piece.
 These are L 2.6 and weigh 1.04 (L) and .82 (R) ounces.
 It may be a few years before one of these shows up on eBay again.